la2050/archive/_projects/2014/creating-safe-engaged-schools-facing-history-and-ourselves-los-angeles-expansion.md

   resources_technical: '0'
   resources_communityoutreach: '1'
   resources_research: '0'
+  Which area(s) of LA does your project benefit?:
+    - Central LA
+    - East LA
+    - South LA
+    - San Fernando Valley
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
   impact_metrics: "Facing History’s impact has been documented through more than 140 evaluation studies, including quasi-experimental studies and peer reviewed randomized controlled trials.
 Results prove that our program improves students’ academic engagement, critical-thinking skills and historical understanding, encourages civic participation, and creates safe and engaging classroom and whole-school environments.
 Definitive evidence shows that Facing History helps to create effective teachers who improve their students’ academic performance and civic learning.
 Educational leaders, funders, and the federal government are looking for ways to transform education by promoting teacher effectiveness, which a growing body of research confirms is a strong factor in student achievement.\r\n\r\nStudies show that our impact is sustained throughout a teacher's career, despite transitions across grade levels and schools.
 Each teacher reaches an average of 100 students annually.
 A greater sense of self-efficacy and commitment to teaching translates to higher rates of teacher retention and better outcomes for students, benefits from which will be realized over many years.\r\n\r\nThe Progress of Education Reform lists Facing History as an exemplar of one of six proven educational practices that promote student civic knowledge, skills, and dispositions.
 The Social Impact 100, a giving platform that spotlights evidence-based U.S. nonprofits with the potential to grow, named Facing History one of 100 nonprofits that address the country’s most pressing issues in education, health, youth, and poverty.
 Charity Navigator has, for the third consecutive year, given Facing History a four-star rating, which it awards to organizations that exceed industry standards and outperform most other charities in their field.\r\n"
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- Facing History reaches students through their teachers, providing professional